tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Atom_Package/Atom_Package_Release_Notes/README.md

 * [ATOM-50](https://jira.appcelerator.org/browse/ATOM-50) - Call \`appc\` command with full path

-    * Added ability to specify full path to appc command in package settings.
-This may be required if Atom is unable to find the appc command automatically.
+    * Added ability to specify full path to ti command in package settings.
+This may be required if Atom is unable to find the ti command automatically.

 ### Fixed issues